BigBlymp/.github/profile/README.md

 🍠 Yamfore is a decentralized, non-custodial lending protocol purpose-built on the Cardano blockchain, offering crypto-backed loans with no margin calls, no ongoing interest repayments, and indefinite loan terms.

-η Indytane is a general-purpose DeFi platform built on Cardano, providing a suite of products while simplifying complex interfaces into a safe, easy-to-use portal for all users.
+η Indytane is a general-purpose yield aggregator that sources and optimizes yield opportunities from across multiple DeFi protocols, providing users with a unified interface to access the highest returns while minimizing complexity.

 🪙 Obymare is a stablecoin solution built for Cardano, meticulously designed for the blockchain's unique eUTXO model.
 Its $OBYUSD stablecoin provides unparalleled stability through exclusive over-collateralization with ADA, offering a secure and stable digital asset within the Cardano ecosystem.